elastic/android-agent-demo/README.md

-# Sample application
+# Demo application

-To showcase an end-to-end scenario including distributed tracing we'll instrument this sample weather application that comprises two Android UI fragments and a simple local backend service based on Spring Boot.
+To showcase an end-to-end scenario including distributed tracing we'll instrument this demo weather application that comprises two Android UI fragments and a simple local backend service based on Spring Boot.